-Implementation of the Watershed Protection Plan and other related trail upgrades and drainage improvements will:
+El Corte de Madera Creek Open Space Preserve Watershed Protection Program and other related trail upgrades and drainage improvements have been implemented to:

-- Improve overall watershed health
+- Improve overall watershed health.

-- Enhance the trail experience for Preserve visitors.
+- Enhance the trail experience for preserve visitors.

 Started in 2004, the Watershed Protection Program helps protect and restore ecological integrity, while allowing opportunities for safe and ecologically sensitive public enjoyment and education.
 With research beginning in 2002 and official launch in 2004, the program implemented long-term solutions to erosion and creek sedimentation problems caused in part by old logging roads.
 A major portion of the work focused on improving the road and trail system and stream crossings and the program included maintenance and monitoring of streams and trails.
 The final scientific study demonstrating the program's success was completed in 2020.
 With the restoration work complete, the preserve now enters maintenance and monitoring under Midpen's best management practices, of which the learnings from this watershed program have contributed.